Brain tumour life insurance

 - Stereotactic radiosurgery or invasive surgery to remove parts/all of the tumour

 You should be able to get cover after a period of time from diagnosis on the following basis:

 - Guaranteed life insurance – this type of cover will usually start from just over £10 per month and will exclude cancer as it will automatically accept with no medical questions.

 - Standard life insurance – will usually become available from 2 years after the end of primary treatment with no recurrence of the cancer

 We often recommend looking at a guaranteed life insurance product after diagnosis to ensure that some cover is in place.

 Is a brain tumour a pre-existing medical condition for life insurance?

-YES – you will be asked whether you’ve had ‘cancer, cancer-in-situ, leukaemia, Hodgkinson’s disease, or any other tumour?’.
-This is a very common question on life insurance applications, and usually one of the first that is asked.
+YES – you will be asked whether you’ve had ‘cancer, cancer-in-situ, leukaemia, Hodgkin’s disease, or any other tumour?’.
+This is a very common question on life insurance applications and is usually one of the first that is asked.

 A brain tumour can then be disclosed as:

 These will simply help underwriters to classify which type of brain tumour you had.